toptal/picasso/docs/decisions/07-tree-shaking-improvements.md

 import Radio from '../ButtonRadio'

 // All the imports are used in the Object.assign expression
-// This cannot be staticly assessed export const ButtonCompound = Object.assign(Button, {
+// This cannot be statically assessed export const ButtonCompound = Object.assign(Button, {
   Group,
   Circular,